The evolution of wood-burning stoves

-Ever since the dawn of civilization, mankind have used wood logs as raw materials for heating their homes, making the most of the benefits an open fire had to offer.
-Over the centuries wood burning stoves or conventional fireplaces became an essential part of the British household culture, representing more than just an ordinary wood burning process.
+Ever since the dawn of civilization, mankind has used wood logs as raw materials for heating their homes, making the most of the benefits an open fire had to offer.
+Over the centuries wood-burning stoves or conventional fireplaces became an essential part of the British household culture, representing more than just an ordinary wood-burning process.

-Generally speaking, there is no practical substitution to wood burning heating, in that the wood is an unique material when it comes to providing warmth.
-It has a reasonable price, is environmentally friendly and produces a distinctive flavor while burning, creating a pleasing and cosy home ambiance.
+Generally speaking, there is no practical substitution to wood-burning heating, in that the wood is a unique material when it comes to providing warmth.
+It has a reasonable price, is environmentally friendly and produces a distinctive flavour while burning, creating a pleasing and cosy home ambience.

-- Fuel Type - Given that it is a wood burning stove, you’ll have the freedom to choose between burning solid chunks of wood (wood logs), pellets or wood chips.
-Typically, wood pellets or wood chips are cheaper than ordinary wood logs, but cannot deliver the same coziness.
+- Fuel Type - Given that it is a wood-burning stove, you’ll have the freedom to choose between burning solid chunks of wood (wood logs), pellets or wood chips.
+Typically, wood pellets or wood chips are cheaper than ordinary wood logs, but cannot deliver the same cosiness.

 - Storage Space - If you plan on burning logs, then you’ll have to make sure that you have enough dry space around the house where you can store the wood boles.
 Typically a three to four cubic meters of space would be sufficient for storing the wood.